substance/substance/doc/specification-editing.md

   Nothing.

-- [DR3]: Cursor in the middle of a TextProperty
+- [DR3]: Cursor in the middle of a TextProperty/TextNode

   Delete one character.

 - [DR4]: Cursor inside an empty TextNode with successors

   Delete text node and put cursor before next node.
+  TODO: define exact behavior for different types of successors

 - [DR5]: Cursor at the end of a non-empty TextNode with successors within a Container

   Merge with next.
+  TODO: define exact behavior for different types of successors

 - [DR10]: NodeSelection before TextNode

   Set cursor at first character, then `delete`

+  TODO: these cases should be normalized, i.e. there should be only one way to represent the cursor before a TextNode (-> property selection)
+  Collapsed NodeSelections are only needed for IsolatedNodes.

 - [DR11]: NodeSelection before isolated node

   Select the node.

-- [DR14]: NodeSelection after at the end of document
+- [DR14]: NodeSelection after IsolatedNode at the end of document

   Nothing.

 - [DR15]: NodeSelection after a TextNode with successors

   Put the cursor at end of text then `delete`.
+  TODO: normalize

 - [DR16]: NodeSelection after other node with TextNode as successor